Heating and Cooling with Ground-Source Heat Pumps in Cold and Moderate Climates

 Design Principles, Potential Applications and Case Studies

-Heating and Cooling with Ground-Source Heat Pumps in Cold and Moderate Climates: Fundamentals and Basic Concepts focuses on applications and cases studies of ground-source heat pumps in moderate and cold climates.
-It details technical aspects (as materials, thermal fluid carriers and pumping, and drilling/trenching technologies), as well as the most common and uncommon application fields of basic system configurations.
-The principles of system integrations and applications in moderate and cold climates (as hybrid, solar-assisted, thermos-syphon, foundation, mines, snow melting, district heating and cooling ground-source heat pumps systems, etc.) are also presented, each followed by case studies.
+Heating and Cooling with Ground-Source Heat Pumps in Cold and Moderate Climates: Design Principles, Potential Applications and Case Studies focuses on applications and cases studies of ground-source heat pumps in moderate and cold climates.
+It details technical aspects (such as materials, thermal fluid carriers and pumping, and drilling/trenching technologies), as well as the most common and uncommon application fields for basic system configurations.
+The principles of system integrations and applications in moderate and cold climates (such as hybrid, solar-assisted, thermo-syphon, foundation, mines, snow melting, district heating and cooling ground-source heat pump systems, etc.) are also presented, each followed by case studies.

 - Based on the author's more than 30 years of technical experience

-- Discusses on ground-source heat pump technologies that can be successfully applied in moderate and cold climates
+- Discusses ground-source heat pump technologies that can be successfully applied in moderate and cold climates

-This work is aimed at designers of HVAC systems and geological, mechanical, and chemical engineers implementing environmentally friendly building heating and cooling technologies.
+This work is aimed at designers of HVAC systems, as well as geological, mechanical, and chemical engineers implementing environmentally-friendly heating and cooling technologies for buildings.

 Table of Contents